 （Seeking qualified applicants for a Postdoctoral Researcher in Developing High-throughput Metabolomics Methods for Populations-based Phenotyping at the Gunma University Initiative for Advanced Research (GIAR) in collaboration with the Karolinska Institute (KI)）

 Work location: 3-39-22 Showa-Machi, Maebashi, Gunma 371-8511 JAPAN

 |2.
 Term of Employment||Type of contract: Fixed-term employee

-The Karolinska Institute (KI) has recently launched a new Molecular Phenotyping group at Gunma University (GU).
-The current post-doctoral position is being recruited to work in this new facility under the supervision of Prof. Takashi Izumi from GU and Associate Prof. Craig Wheelock from KI.
-The successful candidate will have access to dedicated state-of-the art instrumentation including 3 QToFs and 1 triple quadrupole purchased in 2015, as well extensive newly renovated laboratory facilities.
-The official language of the lab is English, and all affiliated researchers and administrative support staff speak English.
+Environment: The Karolinska Institute (KI) has developed a Molecular Phenotyping group at Gunma University (GU).
+The current post-doctoral position is being recruited to work in this facility under the supervision of Associate Prof. Craig Wheelock from KI.
+For the purposes of this project, the successful candidate will have access to a dedicated state-of-the art high-resolution mass spectrometer and extensive sample preparation equipment.
+Additional information on the group is available at: http://www.metabolomics.se/.

 |4.
 Duties||(1) Perform research in the field of metabolomics and analytical chemistry

 (2) Promote formation of a research base for domestic and overseas researchers.

 |5.
 Salary and Benefits||According to Gunma University Employment Regulations for Part-time Employees Salary: determined based on the successful applicant’s experience.
 The position includes health insurance, pension, and labor insurance.|